On tripartite common graphs: Introduction

-At the Canadian Discrete and Algorithmic Mathematics Conference in 2017, Julia Wolf asked a question to complete the list of connected common graphs on five vertices during her plenary talk on~\cite{SW17} that concerns with arithmetic variants of commonality questions.
-As a corollary, we prove commonality of the two graphs in Figure~\ref{fig:5vertex_example} that were unknown to be common by then; see Concluding Remarks for more discussions about Wolf's list.
+Julia Wolf, during her plenary talk at the Canadian Discrete and Algorithmic Mathematics Conference in 2017 on the results from~\cite{SW17}, prompted to complete the list of connected common graphs on five vertices; Figure~\ref{fig:smallcommon} depicts the four graphs that had an unknown status at the time of her talk.

+Theorem~\ref{thm:adding_tree} proves that $H_1$ and $H_2$ are common.
+The graph $H_3$ was proven to be common in an RSI project at MIT~\cite{RagThesis} using flag algebras.
+Another flag algebra application shows that $H_4$ is common; in the Appendix, we give a proof that both $H_3$ and $H_4$ are common.
+This completely resolves Wolf's question.

+Analogous applications of flag algebras allow us to show that also various $4$-chromatic graphs are common.
+Specifically, we prove that the $7$-wheel as well as all the connected $7$-vertex $K_4$-free non-$3$-colourable graphs are common; see Figure~\ref{fig:4colcommon} for their complete list.
+Note that the only previously known examples of non-$3$-colorable graphs were the $5$-wheel or graphs constructed from gluing copies of the $5$-wheel.
+We suspect that all the odd wheels except $K_4$ are common, although the plain flag algebra approach for the $9$-wheel is already beyond our computational capacity.

-Another interesting class of tripartite common graphs was obtained by Sidorenko~\cite{Sid96} built upon his conjecture.
+Another interesting class of tripartite common graphs was obtained by Sidorenko~\cite{Sid96}.
 If a connected bipartite graph $H$ satisfies Sidorenko's conjecture, then adding an \emph{apex} vertex~$v$, i.e., adding all the edges between the new vertex~$v$ and each vertex of $H$, gives a tripartite common graph.
 We conjecture that adding more apex vertices still produces common graphs.
-For a graph $H$ and a positive integer $a$, let $H^{+a}$ be the graph obtained from $H$ by adding additional $a$ vertices fully connected to $H$ and not connected to each other. \begin{conjecture} If a connected bipartite graph $H$ satisfies Sidorenko's conjecture, then for every positive integer $a$ the graph $H^{+a}$ is common.
+For a graph $H$ and a positive integer $a$, let $H^{+a}$ be the graph obtained from $H$ by adding $a$ additional vertices, each new vertex fully connected to $H$ and not connected to any other new vertex. \begin{conjecture} If a connected bipartite graph $H$ satisfies Sidorenko's conjecture, then for every positive integer $a$ the graph $H^{+a}$ is common.
 In particular, every complete tripartite graph $K_{r,s,t}$ is common. \end{conjecture}

 We verify this conjecture for all connected bipartite graphs $H$ on at most 5 vertices, so, in particular, the complete tripartite graphs $K_{2,2,a}$ and $K_{2,3,a}$ are common for every $a\geq 1$. \begin{theorem} For every connected bipartite graph $H$ on at most $5$ vertices and positive integer $a$ the graph $H^{+a}$ is common. \end{theorem}